bobfrank1/bobfrank1.github.io/publications.md

 Robert Frank and [Giorgio Satta](http://www.dei.unipd.it/~satta/).
 1998.
 [Optimality Theory and the Generative Complexity of Constraint Violability](http://www.aclweb.org/anthology/J98-2006). *Computational Linguistics* 24(2):307–315.

 ### Language Acquisition and Processing

+[Michael Wilson](https://sites.udel.edu/michaelwilson/), [Jackson Petty](https://jacksonpetty.org) and Robert Frank.
+2023.
+[How Abstract Is Linguistic Generalization in Large Language Models?
+Experiments with Argument Structure](https://doi.org/10.1162/tacl_a_00608). *Transactions of the Association for Computational Linguistics* 11: 1377–1395.

+[Michael A. Wilson](https://sites.udel.edu/michaelwilson/), Zhenghao Zhou and Robert Frank.
+2023.
+[Subject-verb Agreement with Seq2Seq Transformers: Bigger Is Better, but Still Not Best](hhttps://doi.org/10.7275/d5gb-v650). *Proceedings of the Society for Computation in Linguistics* Vol. 6.

+Zhenghao Zhou  and Robert Frank.
+2023.
+[What Affects Priming Strength?
+Simulating Structural Priming Effect with PIPS](https://doi.org/10.7275/s0rv-1p15). *Proceedings of the Society for Computation in Linguistics* Vol. 6.

 [Aaron Mueller](https://aaronmueller.github.io/), Robert Frank, [Tal Linzen](http://tallinzen.net), Luheng Wang and [Sebastian Schuster](http://sebschu.com/).
 2022.
 [Coloring the Blank Slate: Pre-training Imparts a Hierarchical Inductive Bias to Sequence-to-sequence Models](https://arxiv.org/pdf/2203.09397.pdf).
 In *Findings of the Association for Computational Linguistics*.